 1. Avoid Fast Fashion

 Fast fashion is an industry that uses cheap materials to make clothes extremely fast.
 Common chains include H&M, Uniqlo, and Zara.
 Although tempting, fast fashion is harmful to both consumers and the environment.
 Pieces are not meant to last, which encourages us to keep buying more.
-In addition, negative environmental impacts include water pollution, toxic chemicals, and textile waste which can also be harmful to animals.
+In addition, fast fashion contributes to negative environmental impacts including water pollution, toxic chemicals, and textile waste which can also be harmful to animals.

 3. Buy Sustainable Materials

-Much of the clothing we buy is made of cotton, which is not necessarily portrayed as being harmful.
-However, cotton is often made with an abundance of pesticides, herbicides, and insecticides that can make it extremely toxic for human beings.
+Much of the clothing we buy is made of cotton, which is not necessarily portrayed as harmful.
+However, cotton is often made with an abundance of pesticides, herbicides, and insecticides that can make be extremely toxic to humans.
 In addition, its huge water consumption has major effects on ecosystems all over the world.
 Instead, consider opting for eco-friendly materials such as hemp, linen, and Lyocell.

 4. Donate, Repurpose, or Recycle

-Supporting sustainable fashion does not just consist of making conscious decisions about buying.
+Supporting sustainable fashion doesn’t solely consist of making conscious decisions about buying.
 You also must consider how you treat the clothes you own.
-Once you’ve outgrown clothing or are simply not into it anymore, instead of just tossing it, consider recycling, donating, or repurposing.
-Textile recycling (i.e. clothing) makes a huge impact on the environment, namely in terms of waste.
-When we don’t toss our clothing, we reduce greenhouse gasses, save landfill space, and conserves energy; these are all important ways we can be helping the environment.
-An alternative to recycling is donating- this helps people in need; organizations include the Red Cross, The Salvation Army, and Project G.L.A.M.
+Once you’ve outgrown clothes or are simply not into them anymore, instead of just tossing clothes, consider recycling, donating, or repurposing.
+Textile recycling (i.e. clothing) makes a huge impact on the environment, namely in regards to waste.
+When you don’t just throw out our clothes, you are helping to reduce greenhouse gasses, save landfill space, and conserves energy.
+These are all important ways you can be helping the environment.
+An alternative to recycling is donating – this helps the multitude of people in need.
+Moreover, popular organizations include the Red Cross, The Salvation Army, and Project G.L.A.M.
 Finally, if you don’t want to part with your clothes, you can get creative and repurpose items into different DIY items, bags, or accessories.

 5. Research Brands